thoughtbot/testing-reusable-repos/README.md

 The README will then be updated to use the markdown content from this file: https://github.com/thoughtbot/templates/blob/main/templates/footer.md

+Our templates repo also has an action to propagate changes made in the template file to repos calling the reusable worfklow.

 <!-- START /templates/footer.md -->
 ## About thoughtbot